IndieMasco/TechEdWeek3Assignment/README.md

 # Reflection

-This week assignment we had to build a simple interactive game to engage our visitors.
-Games such as these are known as an “idling games” or “incremental games”.
-I found this week's assignment a bit easier than last week's.
-We worked on more JavaScript throughout the week, so my understanding of it was a bit better.
-Also, I used similar methods for this assignment to those I used in last week's.
+For this week's assignment, we had to build a simple interactive game to engage visitors.
+Games like these are known as idle games or incremental games.
+I found this assignment a bit easier than last week's, mainly because we focused more on JavaScript throughout the week, which improved my understanding.
+It also helped that I was able to use some of the same methods from last week's assignment.
+Additionally, I'm finding it really useful to leave notes in my code, especially in JavaScript, to help me remember the steps and understand what each part does.
+I had hoped I would have had more time to style the game a bit more, but I made sure that everything was working first and all the main goals were met.

 # Requirements